Zequez/logseq-vault/pages/Rage Club.md

 - [[Clarity]] is precious to other people.
 Anger brings Clarity.
 - Part of the [[Practice]] is to lower our [[Numbness Bar]].
 Detect and use Anger earlier rather than when it's on an explosive level.
 - Possibility: Use anger to guard a space of calm and serenity
 - Synchronously we practice feeling Anger at specific levels with the help of a towel.
 Then we share how it is for us, what we discover, what we notice.
-While doing this, the spaceholder holds the space and indicates when to stop.
+While doing this, the spaceholder holds the space and indicates when to start and stop the practice.
+	- Could a timer be used and have everyone practice, or is it necessary that someone is not doing the exercise?
 - Each of us commits to do a 3-3-3 Initiation
 	- 3 times per week, for 3 months, 3 minutes of feeling anger
 	- We lie down,